Sabina777/MedHub/README.md

 - **Appointment Scheduling**: Allows users to schedule appointments with healthcare professionals.
 - **Secure and Confidential**: Prioritizes the security and confidentiality of user data.
 - **Notification System**: Sends reminders and notifications for upcoming appointments.
-- **Responsive Design**: Accessible on various devices for convenience.

 ## Getting Started